Before starting here …

-While there is, technically, no minimum file size, quality of the image will be considered by the judges and they should have adequate digital information to view the image at a reasonable size.
+While there is no minimum file size, quality of the image will be considered by the judges and they should have adequate digital information to view the image at a reasonable size.
 To that end, we have designated that the image be:

-- 2000 pixels or less in the long direction (either horizontal or vertical), and
+- 3000 pixels or less in the long direction (either horizontal or vertical).

-You don’t have to worry about the resolution, only the file size both in terms of storage space and the largest dimension in pixels.
+You don’t have to worry about the resolution, only the number of pixels in the long direction.

 How to optimize the size of your photo

-The idea of this process is to choose the best trade-off between image size and image quality.
+The idea of this process is to produce the best quality image possible, while complying with image size limits.
 This is the process to use with Adobe Photoshop.
 Other image editing software may require different steps, but most of them have the features we use in Photoshop to do the same thing we describe here.